robotix/2020.robotix.in/robosoccer.markdown

 - Each team can consist of a maximum of 3 members.
 - Each team should have unique participants i.e. no two teams can have even a single participant common.
 - The right spirit of participation is expected from the participants.
-- A 2120V power supply will be provided near the arena.
+- A 220V AC power supply will be provided near the arena.
 - Maximum amperage of the adapter will be limited to 1A.
 - A golf ball will be used for the game.
 The weight of the ball will be 50gm approximately and will have a diameter of 5cm.
 - Use of LEGO kits or ready made basis will lead to disqualification.